 The Best Places to Stay in Ho Chi Minh

 Ho Chi Minh is one of the best places to visit in Asia if you want cheap food and, more importantly, cheap accommodation.
-In fact, you’ll find a whole range of places to stay in this city at every price point.
+In fact, you’ll find a whole range of amazing places to stay in Ho Chi Minh at every price point.
 To help you choose the best accommodation for you, here are some of the best options available.

 Best Hostel in Ho Chi Minh: Ho Chi Minh Vietnam Backpacker Hostels Saigon

 When you stay in a hostel, you want to be close to the action, which is why you should stay at the Ho Chi Minh Vietnam Backpacker Hostels Saigon.
 It’s close to the most lively and interesting neighborhoods in Ho Chi Minh and offers both comfortable dorms and spacious private rooms.
-It’s one of the best places to stay in Vietnam if you want to save money for activities, shopping, and food while still enjoying a comfortable bed!View on HostelWorld
+It’s one of the best hostels in Ho Chi Minh if you want to save money for activities, shopping, and food while still enjoying a comfortable bed!View on HostelWorld

 Best Airbnb in Ho Chi Minh City: Scandinavian Studio near Ben Than Market